MiloBarral/3D-Models/Xmas_Lights_TARDIS/README.md

 They are 2 printed files epoxied together after glueing the smoking paper windows for light difusing.
 Lights are press fitted.

 Lights bought here: http://www.ebay.co.uk/itm/CHRISTMAS-20-WHITE-Battery-Operated-LED-Multi-Indoor-Lights-with-Clear-Cable-/251759067596?
+They last more than 3 days in blinking mode with 3 1200mAh ENELOOPs.